stefanholek/kmd/README.txt

 -----------

 FilenameCompletion
-    Completes the names of files and directories on the filesystem.
+    Complete names of files and directories on the filesystem.
 This is the real deal, thanks to rl_ providing access to all the necessary readline features.
-Includes full quoting support as well as support for decomposed UTF-8 on HFS Plus.
+Includes full quoting support as well as support for decomposed UTF-8 on HFS Plus!

 UsernameCompletion
-    Completes the names of users known to the system.
+    Complete names of users known to the system.

 HostnameCompletion
-    Completes the names of hosts in the system's ``/etc/hosts`` file.
+    Complete names of hosts in the system's ``/etc/hosts`` file.

 EnvironmentCompletion
-    Completes the names of variables in the process environment.
+    Complete names of variables in the process environment.

 CommandCompletion
-    Completes the names of executables on the system PATH.
+    Complete names of executables on the system PATH.

 Example Code
 ------------